Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by Mary Barrage.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context